simonmichael/hledger_site/src/uis.md

 ## Test matrix

 Here are some robustness tests for the main UIs.
+Best-scoring apps get higher position!
-Help welcome!
-Share updates in the chat room.
+Help welcome, share updates in the chat room.

 |                   | install | basic | synthetic | accounttypes |
 |-------------------|---------|-------|-----------|--------------|